The following code is supposed to implement constant-folding for equations as given by the specification:

 and asked me for help in figuring out why his program was crashing.
 It took me

-about five minutes before I noticed that he had typed new char(30)
+about five minutes before I noticed that he had typed new char(30) rather

-than new char[30]
+than new char[30].

 This page last modified on 6 December 2001.